 - d.
-Parents or caregivers agree with the plan of care and have demonstrated proficiency in managing the cardiorespiratory monitor, providing stimulation, and have completed infant cardiopulmonary resuscitation (CPR) training; - e.
-Home situation has been assessed and deemed adequate; - B. If nasal cannula airflow is introduced to address apnea/bradycardia events, the infant should be free of clinically significant events (defined in I.A.1) for five to seven days on the same level of support planned for the infant's discharge; - C. Infant has not received caffeine citrate for at least seven days prior to planned discharge; - D. Infant has no additional condition(s) requiring inpatient care.
+Parents or caregivers have demonstrated proficiency in managing the cardiorespiratory monitor, providing stimulation, and completed infant CPR training; - B. If nasal cannula airflow is introduced to address apnea/bradycardia events, the infant should be free of clinically significant events (defined in I.A.1) for 5 to 7 days on the same level of support contemplated for the infant's discharge; - C. Infant has not received caffeine citrate for at least 7 days prior to planned discharge; - D. No additional condition(s) requiring inpatient care.